 Several international agreements guide the work of UN Women:

-Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the Optional Protocol.
+Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the optional protocol.
 The “women’s bill of rights” is a cornerstone of all UN Women programmes.
 More than 185 countries are parties to the Convention.

-UN Security Council Resolution 1325 on Women, Peace and Security (2000) recognized that war impacts women differently, and reaffirmed the need to increase women’s role in decision-making with regard to conflict prevention and resolution.
-The UN Security Council subsequently adopted six additional resolutions on women, peace and security: 1820 (2008), 1888 (2009), 1889 (2009), 1960 (2010), 2106 (2013), and 2122 (2013).
-Taken together, the six resolutions represent a critical framework for improving the situation of women in conflict-affected countries.Millennium Declaration and Millennium Development Goals were embraced by all UN Member States and outline a set of time-bound and measurable goals and targets to promote gender equality and to combat poverty, hunger, disease, illiteracy and environmental degradation by 2015.
+UN Security Council resolution 1325 on women, peace and security (2000) recognized that war impacts women differently, and reaffirmed the need to increase women’s role in decision-making with regard to conflict prevention and resolution.
+The UN Security Council subsequently adopted seven additional resolutions on women, peace and security: 1820 (2008), 1888 (2009), 1889 (2009), 1960 (2010), 2106 (2013), 2122 (2013) and 2242 (2015).
+Taken together, the eight resolutions represent a critical framework for improving the situation of women in conflict-affected countries.

 In September 2015, governments united behind an ambitious agenda that features 17 new Sustainable Development Goals (SDGs) and 169 targets that aim to end poverty, combat inequalities and promote prosperity while protecting the environment by 2030.
 They were preceded by the Millennium Development Goals (MDGs) from 2000 to 2015.